Literacy & Language Learning: Authentic Connections to the Arts

 A Rigorous Artistic Process Builds Social-Emotional Learning

-Children learn to work and think independently, take imaginative risks, discover and develop their ideas, and collaborate.
-By engaging in the creative process, students develop a personal stake in the outcome, which lowers the affective filter (Krashen, 2003), and helps them take greater risks.
+By engaging in the creative process, students develop a personal stake in the outcome, which lowers the affective filter (Krashen, 2003).
+Children learn to take imaginative risks; discover and develop their ideas; and, work and think independently.